ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 The challenge is to forecast or project any situation and actors reactions ex-ante, early on as possible.

 And lastly, another challenge is to quantify these effects (in terms of numbers, dollars, price, quantities in time).
+To precisely understand the actions and reactions in terms of concrete numbers and details.